NT712/FNF-Porting-Stuff/README.md

 	//if you want it to have a camera addPadCamera()

+	//in states, those needs to be added before super.create();
+	//in substates, in fuction new at the last line add those

 	//on Playstate.hx after all
 	//obj.camera = ...
 	//add
 	addAndroidControls();

+	//to make the controls visible the code is
+	#if android
+	androidc.visible = true;
+	#end

+	//to make the controls invisible the cose is
+	#if android
+	androidc.visible = false;
+	#end
 ```

 7. Prevent the Android BACK Button